YarinAtias/My-Secure-Chat/README.md

-Notice: If you're trying to run it please make sure to download additional libraries if needed. in order to run this line in the client file: 'from Cryptodome.Cipher import AES' please write this in the console: 'pip install pycryptodomex'
+Notice: If you're trying to run it please make sure to download additional libraries if needed. in order to run this line in the client file: 'from Cryptodome.Cipher import AES' please write the following in the console: 'pip install pycryptodomex'

 Enjoy :)